 Other displays in the residential hall are the personal effects of Queen Rambhai Bhanee, a consort of King Rama VII or King Prajadhipok.

 Tamnak Ho Residential Hall, sited in three locations in its 100-year history, preserves the legacy of relics from an era that's more than 800 years old.

 And that brings us to an end to the tour of the Royal Residential Halls in Dusit Garden.

 How to get to the Royal Residential Halls

 Royal Residential Halls in the northern sector are

 Royal Residential Halls in the western sector

-Admission to these royal residential halls is included in the admission ticket to Dusit Garden which is 100 baht.
-No photographs are allowed inside the residential halls.
+Admission to these Royal Residential Halls is included in the admission ticket to Dusit Garden which is 100 baht.
+No photographs are allowed inside the Royal Residential Halls.